makramsaleh/fourfours/README.md

 # FourFours
-Inspired by NYT Connections game, but adapted for family and friends to enjoy during the holidays break.
+Inspired by NYT Connections game, the game's puzzles are adapted for family and friends to enjoy during the holidays break.